Datto Disaster Recovery guide

 We recommend that you follow Microsoft's instructions on how to restore AD.
 See the Microsoft TechNet article Restoring Active Directory from Backup Media (external link).

-Restoring from the Datto Cloud
+Restoring from a virtualization in the Datto Cloud

 If you are running a virtual machine in the Datto Cloud and need to bring your data back onsite for a Bare Metal Restore or a File Restore, the following options are available: